 Utah’s Points Of Interest – Part 2

 The Young Living Family Farm (Mona) – the world’s largest herb farm focused on the production of essentials oils.
-You’ll also find plenty of other things to see and do here, including an exotic zoo, wagon rides, and a western town.
+You will also find plenty of other things to see and do here, including an exotic zoo, wagon rides, as well as a western town.

 BLM’s Cleveland-Lloyd Dinosaur Quarry (Price) – features a 20-foot Allosaurus skeleton, along with other exhibits.